Monday, August 06, 2012

 - 5 cm piece of fresh ginger, grated

 Preheat the oven to 220 C. Mix together all the ingredients for the meatballs.
-Mould into small meatballs, smaller than the size of a golf ball.
+Mold into small meatballs, smaller than the size of a golf ball.
 Place the meatballs on a lined baking tray and bake for 15 minutes (not too long cos they will be dry and tough).

 In the meantime in a small pot, mix all the ingredients for the sauce and heat gently for 5 minutes.
 Take off the heat and let it cool.